 - It lends itself to an ongoing marketing process.

 Let’s consider each of the benefits of inbound marketing in a little more detail.

 Outbound marketing interrupts the prospect and that causes friction.
-We have all been there rushing around the office getting everything together for a meeting or concentrating hard on the latest spreadsheet when in comes the telephone call from someone pitching something we did not ask for or prepare for.
+We have all been there rushing around the office getting everything together for a meeting when in comes a telephone call from someone pitching something we did not ask for or prepare for.

 Inbound marketing assumes the prospect searches out the information they need when they are ready.
 It assumes useful, engaging content placed where the prospect may find it and leads them down a path to ultimate conversion.
 Easy to say, not so easy to achieve – as discussed below.